Tennessee pauses executions, will review lethal injections

 NASHVILLE, Tenn.
-(AP) — Tennessee is pausing executions to enable an independent review of its lethal injection procedures after a testing oversight forced the state to call off the execution of Oscar Smith an hour before he was to die this month, Republican Gov. Bill Lee said Monday.
+(AP) — Gov. Bill Lee paused executions in Tennessee for the rest of the year on Monday to enable a review of its lethal injection procedures after a testing oversight forced the state to call off the execution of Oscar Smith an hour before he was to die.

+A federal public defender praised the Republican governor for his "great leadership" for launching the review.

-Former U.S. Attorney Ed Stanton will review circumstances surrounding the testing of lethal injection chemicals, the clarity of the lethal injection process manual and Tennessee Department of Correction staffing considerations, Lee said in a statement.
+Former U.S. Attorney Ed Stanton will review circumstances that led to the chemicals being tested only for potency and sterility but not for endotoxins in Smith's case.
+He'll also review the clarity of the lethal injection process manual and Tennessee Department of Correction staffing considerations, Lee said in a statement.

 "I review each death penalty case and believe it is an appropriate punishment for heinous crimes," Lee said.
 "However, the death penalty is an extremely serious matter, and I expect the Tennessee Department of Correction to leave no question that procedures are correctly followed."

-His statement said the pause will remain in effect through the end of the year to allow time for the review and corrective action.
+The pause will remain in effect through the end of the year to allow time for the review and corrective action, Lee said.

 Lee has not explained exactly why the execution was delayed.
 He issued a brief statement on April 21 at 5:42 p.m. saying that "due to an oversight in preparation for lethal injection, the scheduled execution of Oscar Smith will not move forward tonight.
 I am granting a temporary reprieve while we address Tennessee Department of Correction protocol."